JOANN Sees Unusually Large Options Volume (NASDAQ:JOAN)

 Insider Buying and Selling at JOANN

-In other JOANN news, Director Marybeth Hays acquired 22,300 shares of the company’s stock in a transaction that occurred on Friday, June 9th.
-The stock was acquired at an average price of $1.13 per share, for a total transaction of $25,199.00.
-Following the acquisition, the director now directly owns 44,664 shares in the company, valued at $50,470.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Company insiders own 73.40% of the company’s stock.
+In related news, Director Marybeth Hays bought 22,300 shares of JOANN stock in a transaction on Friday, June 9th.
+The stock was acquired at an average price of $1.13 per share, with a total value of $25,199.00.
+Following the acquisition, the director now directly owns 44,664 shares of the company’s stock, valued at $50,470.32.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Insiders own 73.40% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in JOAN.
-UBS Group AG lifted its position in shares of JOANN by 141.5% during the 2nd quarter.
-UBS Group AG now owns 3,383 shares of the company’s stock valued at $26,000 after buying an additional 1,982 shares in the last quarter.
-Geneos Wealth Management Inc. raised its stake in JOANN by 86.7% during the 1st quarter.
-Geneos Wealth Management Inc. now owns 2,800 shares of the company’s stock worth $31,000 after acquiring an additional 1,300 shares during the period.
-BNP Paribas Arbitrage SNC purchased a new position in JOANN during the third quarter valued at approximately $33,000.
-JPMorgan Chase & Co. boosted its position in shares of JOANN by 153.4% in the fourth quarter.
-JPMorgan Chase & Co. now owns 14,962 shares of the company’s stock worth $43,000 after purchasing an additional 9,058 shares during the period.
-Finally, Squarepoint Ops LLC purchased a new stake in shares of JOANN in the fourth quarter worth $64,000.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Geneos Wealth Management Inc. boosted its stake in JOANN by 86.7% in the first quarter.
+Geneos Wealth Management Inc. now owns 2,800 shares of the company’s stock worth $31,000 after buying an additional 1,300 shares in the last quarter.
+UBS Group AG boosted its stake in JOANN by 141.5% in the second quarter.
+UBS Group AG now owns 3,383 shares of the company’s stock worth $26,000 after buying an additional 1,982 shares in the last quarter.
+BNP Paribas Arbitrage SNC bought a new stake in JOANN in the third quarter valued at approximately $33,000.
+Rhumbline Advisers bought a new stake in JOANN in the first quarter valued at approximately $122,000.
+Finally, Principal Financial Group Inc. bought a new stake in JOANN in the second quarter valued at approximately $91,000.
 Hedge funds and other institutional investors own 89.51% of the company’s stock.

 About JOANN